SPECS & FAQ

 - Routine, pre-scheduled flight missions

 - Access Mission Control app from PC and mobile devices

-- Stream live video feeds to multiple people simultaneously
+- Stream live video feeds to multiple users simultaneously

 - Expandable platform allows integration of new applications

 - Autonomous navigation to the point of interest

 - Drone-relay capability for extended or persistent monitoring